edumserrano/playwright-adventures/demos/code-coverage-with-monocart-reporter/README.md

 Note that the code coverage logic that the `codeCoverageAutoTestFixture` fixture uses is encapsulated in the [v8-code-coverage.ts](/demos/code-coverage-with-monocart-reporter/tests/_shared/fixtures/v8-code-coverage.ts) file.
 The fixture is capturing both `JS` and `CSS` code coverage but what to cover is your choice by setting the values of `enableJsCoverage` and `enableCssCoverage`.

 Once the code coverage is collected, it's being added to the `monocart-reporter` by invoking the `addCoverageReport` function.

-> [!NOTE]
->
-> If you don't want to use the `monocart-reporter` to generate the code coverage reports from the collected [v8 code coverage](https://medium.com/@kuldeepkeshwar/code-coverage-directly-from-v8-3a4e86c2cdba), you could use other libraries to process the data or save it to files for later processing instead of invoking the `addCoverageReport` function.

 ### Learn more